Alivething/Working/README.md

 Lane detection using OpenCV

-*Finding Diamonds in Minecraft* has to be one of my favourite projects (imageprocessing\diamons.mp4) *Controlling mario with my body* is a close second (BodyTracker 204\204 Project Demo.mp4)
+Link recommendation using web scraping

+Keyword extraction from audio transcription

+*Controlling mario with my body* has to be one of my favourite projects (BodyTracker 204\204 Project Demo.mp4) *Finding Diamonds in Minecraft* is a close second (imageprocessing\diamons.mp4) *Link recommendation by web scraping using keywords extracted from audio* is a unique project that helped me explore various python modules and work on implementing them together to form a complete application